 This led Alex to make the focus of his newest works you.
 Yes, you!
 The response so far has been amazing and Radin has made it clear that he wants to include as many people as possible.
 He is not looking for a certain age, gender, race or demographic.
 He is looking for everyone.

 Sound too broad?
 Well, there are certain criteria that may rule some people out.
-You need to have a Facebook account and agree to let Radin use your likeness from one of your photos.
+You need to have a Facebook and or Instagram account and agree to let Radin use your likeness from one of your photos.
 He has also made it clear that he is looking for candid shots mostly and that the images need to be clear and a high enough quality that he can see some good detail.

 In regards to keeping most of the details of the show itself hidden Radin says, "Discovering what images I used as reference and what those reference images became will be an element of the exhibit that I think people are really going to enjoy."